noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

 Structure of the API calls and Payload
 --------------------------------------

-In the Mobility domain, there are three general methods that can be used to extract data from the Open Data Hub's datasets and allow to incrementally refine the data retrieved.
+In the Mobility domain, there are different general methods that can be used to extract data from the Open Data Hub's datasets and allow to incrementally refine the data retrieved.
 They are:

 #. :literal:`/v2/` gives the list of the Open Data Hub's entry points,